 - Internet: 61

-Provide a copy of an official government-issued form of identification, such as a passport.
+International Students must provide a copy of an official government-issued form of identification, such as a passport, to confirm identity.

-New York State Public Health Law 2165 requires all college students born after 1956, and taking 6 credit hours or more during a semester, to provide proof of immunity to measles, mumps, and rubella.
-The law also requires colleges to distribute information about meningococcal disease and vaccinations to all students taking 6 credit hours or more, whether they live on or off campus.
+New York State Public Health Law 2165 requires all college students born after 1965 and taking 6 credit hours or more during a semester, to provide proof of immunity to measles, mumps, and rubella.
+The law also requires colleges to distribute information about Meningococcal disease and vaccinations to all students taking 6 credit hours or more, whether they live on or off-campus.